mfranzke/contact-tracing-app/README.md

 ## Purpose of this project

-The main purpose of this project is to preserve the contacttracingapp.eu, contact-tracing-app.eu, tracing-app.eu and tracingapp.eu domains from for-profit domain-grabbers and enable non-profit initiatives.
+The main purpose of this project is to preserve the contacttracingapp.eu, contact-tracing-app.eu, tracing-app.eu, tracingapp.eu and contact-tracing.app domains from for-profit domain-grabbers and enable non-profit initiatives instead.

 ## Contribute via GitHub Pages